When I first started on WordPress – it's been a while – I was a young, innocent blogger.

 - Backup scheduling.

-- Verification of the offered database tables and possibility to repair and optimize the database after each backup.
+- Verification of the proposed database tables and the ability to repair and optimize the database after each backup.

 - Selection of tables, directories and files to be exported.